Why You Need An Email Marketing Strategy For Your HVAC Company

 STEP 2: Deliver on your word and send them what you promised.

-The honorable thing to do is to follow through with your promise when someone gives you their email address.
+The honorable thing to do is to follow through with your promise when someone gives you their email.

-If you offered a free download, then make sure once they enter their email address, you send them the download immediately.
+If you offered a free download, then make sure once they enter their email, you send them the download immediately.

 You will want to create an email opt-in on your marketing website, offering your gift to customers.